cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Links.md

 Links must be underlined (or have other visual distinction) when placed inline with static text.
 Use `.underline()` to underline inline links.

+Choose an `AccentColor` with sufficient contrast for light and dark appearance in the assets catalog `Assets.xcassets` file.

 Notes:

 * The default color contrast ratio of links is not sufficient for WCAG.
-Modify the link text color to have at least a 4.5:1 contrast ratio, e.g., using `.tint(Color(red: 0.0, green: 0.0, blue: 1.0))` to make the links dark blue with sufficient contrast.
+Modify the link text color to have at least a 4.5:1 contrast ratio, e.g., using `AccentColor` or using `.tint(Color(red: 0.0, green: 0.0, blue: 1.0))` to make the links dark blue with sufficient contrast.
 * By default links in SwiftUI include a Button trait which must be removed using `.accessibilityRemoveTraits(.isButton)` or else VoiceOver will speak \"Button, Link\".

 ## Applicable WCAG Success Criteria